coleifer/peewee/docs/peewee/api.rst

    .. method:: with_related(*loads)

-      :param loads: One or more :class:`Load` nodes describing the relationships to eagerly load.
+      :param loads: One or more :class:`Load` nodes, or foreign-key / back-reference fields (wrapped in a :class:`Load` implicitly), describing the relationships to eagerly load.
       :return: the query.
 Related rows are loaded when it is executed.

       Eagerly load related objects described by a tree of :class:`Load` nodes.